hqman/linkedin-scraper/README.md

 - ⏱️ The scraper uses browser automation to navigate LinkedIn, so it may take some time to complete.
 - 🔒 LinkedIn may occasionally show CAPTCHA or verification screens, which can cause the scraping to fail.
 - ⚠️ Excessive use of this tool may lead to your LinkedIn account being temporarily restricted.

+## 📚 References

+This project utilizes or is inspired by these excellent open-source projects:

+- [uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
+- [python-blueprint](https://github.com/johnthagen/python-blueprint/) - A best practices template for Python projects.